-Protein takes much longer time to digest than carbohydrates, which enables you to feel more full for an extended period and on fewer calories, when you eat a high protein meal.
+Protein takes much longer time to digest than carbohydrates, which enables you to feel more full for an extended period and on fewer calories and increase your metabolism, when you eat a high protein meal.

 This makes a higher-protein a good choice for people who are trying to lose weight.
 Although animal protein such as eggs, dairy and meat are great sources of protein, unfortunately, they can also have a high level of cholesterol, and saturated fat; which is not very good for the body.

 Choosing vegan protein sources allows you to maintain a high level of protein per meal, without the negative side effects of consuming too much meat.
 I personally am not vegan or vegetarian, but I do work my best to consume as many vegan protein sources of food each day; and limit my overall consumption of meat!

 Often, people are not aware that protein can be derived from plants.
 You might not even know that vegan protein powder is available online just as easily as the traditional whey (milk-based) protein powder!
 One of the major concerns about vegan and vegetarian diets is the insufficient supply of protein overall.

 However, experts now agree that vegetarian diets can provide you with all the essential nutrients that your body needs, as there are many plant-based foods which contain a significant amount of protein!

 Why Eat Meat-free Meals?

 There are several reasons why it is beneficial to eat meat-free meals.
 Meat-free meals that provide you with the required protein are always cheaper, better for the environment, and lower in calories.
 A common question that people ask is if meat-free protein sources are “complete”.